open-logic/open-logic/doc/tutorials/VivadoTutorial.md

 ## Step 2: Integrate Open Logic

 We follow the steps described also in the [HowTo...](../HowTo.md) document.
+They are repeated here, so you do not have to open the *HowTo* document separately.

 Open the Vivado TCL console and execute the command below: